code-423n4/2022-12-gogopool-findings/data/Punishell-Q.md

 Unused code can hint at programming or architectural errors.

 ### Recommendation
 Recommend using it or remove it.
+If you consider using it define the lower and upper band for this parameter.